Changing Dashboard Cluster Lights

 New speedometer illumination in white (BMW F30)

-This may sound more difficult than it actually is, but actually only requires a little practice with the soldering ironIn this detailed guide, you will find out which Tools and components are perfect for changing the speedometer lighting and how you can get to a Professional with the soldering iron will!
+While it sounds more difficult than it actually is, it only requires a bit of practice with the soldering iron.
+In this detailed guide, you will learn which tools and components are perfect for changing the dashboard cluster lights and how to become a pro with the soldering iron!

 COVVY Rotating LED SMD NE555 Soldering Practice Board DIY Kit Fanny Skill Training DIY Kit Electronic PCB Module Suit *